 During our Community Empowerment Program, participants learn about their right to health and their right to be free from all forms of violence, about hygiene, and how diseases are spread and prevented.
 They also discuss the health risks of harmful practices such as female genital cutting and child/forced marriage.

 Our program encourages community members to share the knowledge they gain about health and human rights with their social networks.
 Communities often launch specific initiatives to improve child and maternal health in their villages.
 They raise awareness on the importance of vaccinations as well as take action to improve community hygiene and prevent diseases such as malaria.

 Thousands of communities are declaring abandonment of traditional practices that are harmful to good health.

-Over 8,000 communities across eight African countries have publicly declared their abandonment of female genital cutting (FGC) and child/forced marriage following their direct or indirect engagement in our Community Empowerment Program.
+Nearly 9,000 communities across eight African countries have publicly declared their abandonment of female genital cutting (FGC) and child/forced marriage following their direct or indirect engagement in our Community Empowerment Program.

 Since 2005, as awareness has grown and a critical mass has been building, thousands of villages have joined the movement for the abandonment of FGC in Senegal.
 We believe we will see a national-level public declaration within the next few years.

 Community-led efforts in the area of maternal and child health have led to a rise in vaccination rates, an increase in attendance at prenatal and postnatal consultations, and a decline in children suffering from malnutrition.

 people live in communities that publicly declared an end to female genital cutting